Six In Schools is the ready-made student book creation program.

-- Try the Six-Word Memoir Format: Six In Schools is a project bourne out of the Six-Word Memoir project and can be a fun and effective project for students to exercise their creativity within the restraint of just six words.
+Six In Schools is a project bourne out of the Six-Word Memoir project and can be a fun and effective project for students to exercise their creativity within the restraint of just six words.

-- Get your class to analyze the news: Challenge your students to consider different news stories and think about the sources of information being used.
+Challenge your students to consider different news stories and think about the sources of information being used.
 Part of this project can include making a presentation about the characteristics of disingenuous media stories and their effect on modern-day society.

-- Start a class blog: Get the class to start their own online blog, where each week, a different student has to write a piece about any topic they find interesting.
+Get the class to start their own online blog, where each week, a different student has to write a piece about any topic they find interesting.

-- Write to a famous politician: Challenge your students to pick a politician and write a letter to them.
+Challenge your students to pick a politician and write a letter to them.
 The subject matter can relate to a social or political issue that is important to them.
 Send the letters!

-- Create a screenplay: Divide the class into several groups and let each one write a script or screenplay in an assigned genre.
+Divide the class into several groups and let each one write a script or screenplay in an assigned genre.
 The group can act it out after they have completed it.

 These five project-based learning ideas for writing and English can help older students improve their writing skills and have fun while doing so.
 These activities will also help students learn about the guidelines for different types of writing, such as formal wiring, creative writing, critical pieces, etc.

 A project-based science curriculum is a great way to teach STEM subjects.
 Experiments are a crucial part of science, and younger students can get a head start on learning about the scientific method with the help of projects.
 In addition, project-based learning in science education helps students see how their learning material translates to real life.
 Here are some mid-level project ideas for science that you can try out with your class: